-D.C. lawmaker proposes $15 million cut to police budget, shortened term for police chief
+D.C. lawmaker proposes cutting $15 million from police budget, forcing council review of chief

 “This is not going to be by any stretch a radical document, and it shouldn’t be,” Cheh said.
 “I don’t think we should act rashly.
 The fact that you get hundreds of emails should not dictate what you do.
 What should dictate what you do should be your consideration of what the data are, what the likely effects would be.”

 Allen wants to retroactively impose a four-year term on the office of chief of police, meaning the mayor would have to decide whether to reappoint Newsham next year and lawmakers would have the final say in whether he can keep his job.
-The council approved Newsham for a five-year contract in a 12-1 vote in 2017.
+The council approved Newsham for the post serving at the pleasure of the mayor in a 12-to-1 vote in 2017.

 As protests have roiled the city in recent weeks, Bowser has resisted calls to defund police, noting that social service agencies in her government have seen greater increases to their budgets under her tenure than the police department has.